Nipapager/CourceOnlinePage/README.md

 **English**

 Creation of an e-learning website for a course of the Department of Computer Science.
 In the first part only HTML and CSS are used.
+For the pronunciation of the task see the Pronunciation.docx file in the PronunciationAndReport folder
 In the second part the page communicates with SQL database using php.
 Link for second part:

 **The following archives were used to implement the static website:**